 - In a large skillet, cook the diced bacon and onion together.
 Season with salt and black pepper to your taste.

 - Cook over medium-high heat until browned and fully cooked.
-Add 1/2 cup all purpose flour to the pan.
+Add ½ cup all purpose flour to the pan.
 Stir until it resembles a paste.
 If needed, add chicken broth, additional butter or bacon fat to thin.
-Add the granulated or powdered garlic and Mrs Dash seasoning.
+Add salt, lemon pepper, granulated garlic, onion powder and herbes de provence.